Your Bank May Be Profiting from Your Loyalty — Here's How to Tell

 That framing is correct but incomplete.
 The deeper question is who is treating you as a customer?

-Here's what the customer-obsessed bank looks like in 2026:
+Here's what the customer-obsessed bank looks like as of June 2026:

 - Pays a rate competitive with the market median, not just better than the national average